makazhan/uoe-msc-projects-2020/README.md

 - Testing

-To test your instalation you can try running the following test scripts located at `baselines/onmtpy/`:
+To test your installation you can try running the following test scripts located at `baselines/onmtpy/`:

 -- `dp.sh` - standard OpenNMT data preprocessing;